Contact structures and Beltrami fields on the torus and the sphere

 Let $M$ be a closed (oriented, smooth) $3$-manifold.
 A contact form on $M$ is a 1-form $\alpha$ such that $\alpha \wedge \dif \alpha \neq 0$.
 It is customary to assume that $\alpha \wedge \dif \alpha > 0$, i.e., $\alpha$ is a positive contact form and $\alpha\wedge \dif \alpha$ defines a volume form on $M$ (otherwise, the contact form is said to be negative).
 A $2$-plane field $\zeta \subset TM$ is a (coorientable) contact structure on $M$ if there is a contact form $\alpha$ such that $\zeta=\ker \alpha$.
 Such a $2$-plane field is a maximally non-integrable distribution on $M$, also called a contact distribution.
 The Reeb vector field $R$ associated to a contact form is (uniquely) determined by the conditions $\alpha(R) =1$, $i_R\dif\alpha=0$.

-A contact structure is called overtwisted if there exists an embedded disk which is tangent to the contact distribution along its boundary; if such an embedded disk does not exist, the contact structure is called tight.
+A contact structure is called \textit{overtwisted} if there exists an embedded disk which is tangent to the contact distribution along its boundary; if such an embedded disk does not exist, the contact structure is called \textit{tight}.

 The following equivalence relations between two contact structures $\zeta_0$ and $\zeta_1$ (with defining contact forms $\alpha_0$ and $\alpha_1$, respectively) are usually introduced in the literature: